Virginia Breeze: History

+Operations

+While Megabus and other subsidiaries of Coach USA operate the initial four routes, Academy Bus operates the Tidewater Current route.

 Routes

+Capital Connector

+The Capital Connector starts at Martinsville and stops at Danville, South Boston, Farmville and Richmond, before arriving at Union Station.

+Highlands Rhythm

+The Highlands Rhythm runs starts at Bristol and stops at Wytheville, Radford, Christiansburg, Salem, Lexington, Staunton, Harrisonburg, Front Royal, Dulles International Airport and West Falls Church Metrorail station; its terminus is at Union Station.

+Piedmont Express

+The Piedmont Express runs between Danville and Washington.
+This route starts at Danville and has 8 intermediate stops, which include: Altavista, Lynchburg, and Amherst, Charlottesville, Culpeper, Warrenton, Gainesville, and Dulles International Airport before arriving at Washington D.C.
+Union Station.

+Tidewater Current

+Launched in 2026, the Tidewater Current links Virginia Beach with Harrisonburg, making intermediary stops in Norfolk, Newport News, Williamsburg, New Kent, Richmond International Airport and downtown in Richmond, Charlottesville, and Staunton.
+Originally proposed in 2025, the route is 235 miles and will take approximately six hours.
+This is the first route serving the Hampton Roads region.

-The Valley Flyer
+Valley Flyer

 The Valley Flyer is the busiest route of the system.
 This route starts at Blacksburg and has 7 intermediate stops.
 These are Christiansburg, Lexington, Staunton, Harrisonburg, Front Royal, Dulles International Airport, and West Falls Church Metrorail station.
 Its terminus is at Washington D.C.
 Union Station.

-The Capital Connector

-The Capital Connector starts at Martinsville and stops at Danville, South Boston, Farmville and Richmond, before arriving at Union Station.

-The Piedmont Express

-The Piedmont Express runs between Danville and Washington.
-This route starts at Danville and has 8 intermediate stops, which include: Altavista, Lynchburg, and Amherst, Charlottesville, Culpeper, Warrenton, Gainesville, and Dulles International Airport before arriving at Washington D.C.
-Union Station.

-The Highlands Rhythm

-The Highlands Rhythm runs starts at Bristol and stops at Wytheville, Radford, Christiansburg, Salem, Lexington, Staunton, Harrisonburg, Front Royal, Dulles International Airport and West Falls Church Metrorail station; its terminus is at Union Station.